 - The cost of care varies from region to region – you could save money by relocating.

-- Check how much notice you need to give if you move out and how much notice you will be given if the home is to close.
+- Check how much notice you need to give if you move out and how much notice you’ll get if there are plans for the home to close.

-- If your funding is local-authority assisted, check that they will accommodate you at the local authority rate or whether a top-up would be required.
+- If your funding is local authority-assisted, check that they’ll accommodate you at the local authority rate or whether you’ll need to pay a top-up.

 Check the care home’s official inspection report